8 Reasons Why People Drink Soda & 16 Reasons To Give Up Soda Drinking

-Soda, no matter who makes it, is the most acidic beverage you can buy, with a pH of about 2.51, about the same as vinegar, but the sugar content disguises the acidity.
-To put that into perspective, consider that battery acid has a pH of 1 and pure water has a pH level of 7.
+Soda, no matter who makes it, is extremely acidic beverage, with a pH of about 2.51, about the same as vinegar, but the sugar content disguises the acidity.
+To better understand this number, consider that battery acid has a pH of 1 and pure water has a pH level of 7.

 Interesting fact: A pH below 4 or above 10 will kill most fish and very few animals can tolerate waters with a pH below 3 or above 11.

 Why does that matter?
 Throughout the digestive system, that starts from the mouth and ends up at the anus only the stomach can resist an acidic environment up to pH 2.0.
-But before the acidity of soft drink reaches the stomach it passes through all the other organs involved in the digestive system thus causing an abnormal acidic environment.
+But before the acidity of soft drink reaches the stomach it passes through the other organs that precede stomach in the digestive system thus producing an abnormal acidic environment.
 The linings of the mouth, pharynx and esophagus are highly sensitive to acids.

-The phosphoric acid present in soft drink competes with the hydrochloric acid of the stomach and affects its functions.
-When the stomach becomes ineffective, food remains undigested causing indigestion, gassiness or bloating (swelling of stomach).
+The phosphoric acid (H3PO4) present in soft drink competes with the hydrochloric acid (HCl) of the stomach and affects its functions.
+When the stomach functioning is disturbed, food remains undigested causing indigestion, increased gas, and bloating.

 Caffeine is a diuretic and causes an increase in urine volume.
-High concentration of sugar is drawing off water because your kidneys try to expel the excess sugar out of the blood.
-When you drink a caffeinated soda to quench your thirst, you will actually become thirstier.
+And high concentration of sugar is drawing off water as well because your kidneys try to expel the excess sugar out of the blood.
+When you drink a caffeinated soda to quench your thirst, you will actually become even thirstier.

 13High Caffeine Content

-Another advantage of avoiding sodas is that you will avoid the unnecessary caffeine.
+To continue the previous point, avoiding sodas you will also avoid the unnecessary caffeine.
 Soda drinks are a major source of caffeine in the American diet.

-High doses of caffeine can cause irritability, restlessness, tension, insomnia, high blood pressure, gastrointestinal disturbance, excessive urination, irregular heartbeat and other side effects.
+High doses of caffeine can cause, among others, irritability, restlessness, tension, insomnia, high blood pressure, gastrointestinal disturbance, excessive urination, and irregular heartbeat.

 14Toxins - Aspartame

 Despite US FDA approval as a "safe" food additive, aspartame is one of the most dangerous substances added to foods.
 After you drink an aspartame-sweetened product, aspartame breaks down into its starting components: phenylalanine, aspartic acid, and methanol (that further converts to formaldehyde and formic acid, which are known carcinogens.).
-There are over 92 different health side effects associated with aspartame consumption10-13.
+There are over 92 known health side effects associated with aspartame consumption 10-13.

-A new health scare erupted over soft drinks recently amid evidence that they may cause serious cell damage.
-Research from a British university suggests a common preservative E211, known as sodium benzoate, found in drinks such as Fanta and Pepsi Max has the ability to switch off vital parts of DNA.
+A new health scare erupted over soft drinks recently amid evidence that they may cause serious cell damage and accelerate cell aging23.
+British scienticts suggest that a common preservative E211, known as sodium benzoate, found in drinks such as Fanta and Pepsi Max has the ability to switch off vital parts of DNA.

 Sodium benzoate occurs in small amounts naturally in berries, but is used in large quantities to prevent mould in soft drinks.